awsdocs/aws-elemental-mediapackage-user-guide/doc_source/gs-create-hj-ltov.md

 The manifest key must be unique\.
 When you use the same manifest key for multiple harvest jobs, the newest playlist for the asset overwrites existing playlists\.
 The only time you should reuse a manifest key is when you are harvesting the same content, such as if there was a problem with a previous harvest of the content\.

 1. Choose **Create job**\.

+When MediaPackage processes the harvest job, it sends a CloudWatch event when the job fails or succeeds\.
+The event includes the details of the harvest job\.
+If the job fails, the event includes information about why\.
+This information is available only in the CloudWatch event\.
+For example events, see [Harvest Job Notification Events](cloudwatch-events-example.md#hj-status-events)\.